asselstine/solidity-upgrade-patterns/README.md

   }
 }

-// Assume that ExampleValueObject has been registered with the Controller
+// Assume that ExampleValueObject has been registered with the Controller under 'ExampleValueObject'

 contract ExampleFactory is Controlled {
   function createExample() external returns (IExampleValueObject) {